thomasphillips3/100-days-of-code/log.md

 **Today's Progress**: Began uploading all assets to their own S3 bucket.
 Replaced pics with correct sizes.

-**Thoughts:** I have never gotten fully into web development.
+**Thoughts** I have never gotten fully into web development.
 I think I have always looked at it as easier than other languages, so I never bothered to get good at it.
 I like that HTML and CSS styling kinda helps me understand Android styling as well.

 **Link to work** [Park Players](https://github.com/thomasphillips3/parkplayers/commit/28b2dbe9293b293f83a18a02fecfdc524cd613d9)
 **********